ouspg/LLM-Hackathon/README.md

 ### Optional
 - Install and configure [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for Docker to allow GPU accelerated container support if you are using a Nvidia GPU.
 - For using **garak** with certain [Hugging Face](https://huggingface.co/) models (Phi-3-Mini for example), you need to create a Hugging Face account [here](https://huggingface.co/join).
 After you have an account, create and save a Hugging Face User Access Token with "Read" priviliges.
 You can create one [here](https://huggingface.co/settings/tokens) when you are logged in.
-- To save 15 minutes of time when using DependencyCheck, request a NVD API key [here](https://nvd.nist.gov/developers/request-an-api-key).
+- To save 15 minutes of time when using **DependencyCheck**, request a NVD API key [here](https://nvd.nist.gov/developers/request-an-api-key).
 The link for your personal NVD API key will be sent to your email - save it for later use.

 <br><br><br>